Nishit41/Modern-Full-Stack-React-Projects/README.md

 deploy-frontend:
   stage: deploy
   script:
-    - docker login -u $CI_REGISTRY_USER -p $CI_REGISTRY_PASSWORD $CI_REGISTRY
     - docker push my-frontend:latest

 2. Why you need this file

 Defines the pipeline: GitLab won’t know what to do with Dockerfiles or Compose otherwise.

-Runs Compose in CI/CD: Spins up multiple containers for testing or integration.
+Runs Compose in CI/CD: Spins up multiple containers for testing.

-Handles deployment: Tells GitLab how to push the built Docker image to a registry or deploy to INT.
+Handles deployment: Tells GitLab how to push the built Docker image to a registry or deploy to ENV.

 3. Key insight
 Component	Role
-Dockerfile	Builds a container image for a service (frontend/backend) Docker Compose	Orchestrates multiple containers for testing or integration gitlab-ci.yml	Orchestrates the CI/CD pipeline itself (build → test → deploy)
+Dockerfile	Builds a container image for a service (frontend/backend) Docker Compose	Orchestrates multiple containers for testing gitlab-ci.yml	Orchestrates the CI/CD pipeline itself (build → test → deploy)